-In order to guarantee the best translation quality, Black Kite follows a set of best practises described below.
+In order to guarantee the best translation quality, Black Kite follows a set of best practices described below.

 I only translate from English into Dutch, my native language.
 I outsource translation work from Dutch into English to trusted colleagues who are native speakers of English.

 I only accept translation projects in the fields I feel familiar with.

-I maintain and enlarge my specialist expertise with carefully chosen ongoing training in areas including: regular expressions and wildcard characters, HTML and CSS, CAT-tools (memoQ certified), internet of things (IoT), domotics, blockchain and cryptocurrencies, copywriting, content overhaul, software localisation, artificial intelligence (AI), technical writing, renewable energies: wind power & solar power, industrial materials, the automotive industry, software translation, Simplified Technical English (STE), industrial safety, app localisation, final editing, transcreation, terminology management, customer satisfaction, project management, post-MT editing, website translation, HTML and CSS and more.
+I maintain and enlarge my specialist expertise with carefully chosen ongoing training in areas including: regular expressions and wildcard characters, HTML and CSS, CAT-tools (memoQ certified), internet of things (IoT), domotics, blockchain and cryptocurrencies, copywriting, content overhaul, software localisation, artificial intelligence (AI), technical writing, renewable energies: wind power & solar power, industrial materials, the automotive industry, software translation, Simplified Technical English (STE), industrial safety, app localisation, final editing, transcreation, terminology management, customer satisfaction, project management, post-MT editing, website translation and more.

 The quality of a professional translation can be measured using objective linguistic criteria, such as whether it adheres to basic rules for grammar and spelling.
 However, the spelling and grammar checking functions in text processors are never fail-safe.
 Consequently, I subject all of my English to Dutch translations to an additional round of editing.